stefanspringer1/SwiftXML/README.md

 </document>
 ```

-Note that this method might not be fully applicable in some transformations.
+This method might not be fully applicable in some transformations.

 ## Transformations with attachments for context information